 - The implementation of processes to verify customer identity when processing transactions over the phone via the web at the time of origination

 For over 20 years VeriCheck has helped businesses safely accept ACH payments and manage transactions.
-To learn more, visit our site https://www.vericheck.com/
+To learn more about the best ACH payment processing company and our capabilities, visit our site https://www.vericheck.com/